 The level of the success charged will be between 0 – 25% for any personal injury aspect of your potential claim and 0 - 50% in relation to any other aspect of your potential claim and is assessed by panel law firms on a case by case basis.
 When choosing the level of the success fee being charged each panel law firm will have an individual assessment criteria but generally the case will be assessed on:

 In addition to the success fee set out above, in the event that you terminate the agreement with the Panel Law Firm other than during the cancellation period then the firm may charge a termination fee.
-You should discuss this carefully with your solicitor so your fully understand your rights and obligations under your CFA.
+You should discuss this carefully with your solicitor so you fully understand your rights and obligations under your CFA.

 After The Event Insurance is a product your solicitor may advise you to take out alongside your CFA.
 It provides an insurance policy to cover any potential costs in the event your case is unsuccessful.
-Generally, ATE is designed to cover the costs of disbursements incurred (medical records, expert fees, barristers fees etc) and/or and potential adverse legal costs orders made for you to pay the defendant’s legal costs.
+Generally, ATE is designed to cover the costs of disbursements incurred (medical records, expert fees, barristers fees etc) and/or potential adverse legal costs orders made for you to pay the defendant’s legal costs.
 If you have ATE in place, such costs can be covered by the insurance policy.

 We work with a Panel of experienced housing disrepair solicitors.
 This means we can find the right Solicitor for your case with the necessary expertise.
 If we believe you may be able to pursue a claim for housing disrepair we can provide you with the dedicated details of one of our Panel of Specialist Housing Disrepair Solicitors so they can provide you with a legal assessment of your potential housing disrepair claim.